geemus/learn_fog/1_storage_documentation.markdown

 # Documentation

 Cloud storage provides the capability of uploading files to a persistent remote store that will automatically handle keeping this data safe and available.
-Our first task will use this to store data, but first we will figure out how by referencing the services documentation.
+Our first task will be to store data, but first we will figure out how by referencing the service's documentation.

 ## Amazon Simple Storage Solution (S3)